sroka-m/CampingApp2025/README.md

 - Added chart showing percentage of reviews per number of stars (e.g. 40% of reviews are 5-star).

+- Added pagination for indexing campgrounds

+- Added search functionality (autocomplete option for campgrounds index on title and location fields, with fuzzy option)

 ---

 ## Known issues